tddfellow/tddfellow.github.io/source/_posts/2016-09-18-introducing-test-doubles.markdown

 - testing
 ---

-Test double is a test object or a test function, that looks and behaves like its production counterpart, but is actually a simplified version that reduces the complexity and enables simpler testing.
+A test double is a test object or a test function, that looks and behaves like its production counterpart, but is actually a simplified version that reduces the complexity and enables simpler testing.
 One can represent all types of test double as an inheritance tree like this:

 <img src='//g.gravizo.com/g?
 @startuml;